osrf-migration/swarm-wiki/Tutorial_3-GPS_sensor.md

       <heading_deg>0</heading_deg>
     </spherical_coordinates>

-A GPS sensor is attached to a robot, and reports its location by transforming the robot's metric pose to a latitude, longitude, and elevation.
+A GPS sensor is attached to a robot, and reports its location by transforming the robot's metric pose to a latitude, longitude, and altitude.
 Each GPS sensor is defined by SDF:

     <sensor name="gps" type="gps">
       <gps/>